manyfold3d/fasp_client/README.md

 "faspBaseUrl" => Rails.application.routes.url_helpers.fasp_client_url
 ```

-If you're using Federails, you can add this to the metadata using the (soon-to-be-released) configuration option:
+If you're using [Federails](https://gitlab.com/experimentslabs/federails), you can add this to the metadata using the configuration option (currently only on the `nodeinfo-metadata` branch):

 ```ruby
 conf.nodeinfo_metadata = -> do